smacademic/project-dgfk/README.md

 ## File Structure

-The files shall be separated into two directories: docs, for documentation, and src, for code.
-The src directory shall be split into DB (database) and WebApp, and WebApp will be split into client and server side files.
+The files shall be separated into two directories:
+* docs - for documentation
+* src - for all source code files.
+* tests - for all testing documentation used in verifying the functionality of the program.

+The src directory shall be split into:
+* DB (database)
+* WebApp
+  * Client Files
+  * Server files

 ## Members
 Bruno Desilva